InitialPrefabs/ImportOverrides/README.md

 In the  demo folder, you can see a Scriptable Object called `Demo`.
 * The Demo Scriptable Object only has the `TextureImporterSettings` variable.
-Instead of showing the default struct, it shows a GUI similar to `TextureImporterSettings`.
+Instead of showing the default struct, it shows a GUI similar to the `TextureImporter`.

 ## Install
 You have a couple of options to install this package.